lewagon/dotfiles/02-OOP/01-OO-Basics/01-Define-your-own-class/README.md

 touch lib/restaurant.rb
 ```

-You can safely delete the `.gitkeep` file.
+Now you can safely delete the `.gitkeep` file.
 This file is only there so that git sees the otherwise empty folder.

 ## Convention